evanwill/_drafts/_notes/github-actions2.md

 You can name it what ever you want, but I call mine, `.github/workflows/jekyll.yml`.

 Adding this file will automatically set up a `GITHUB_TOKEN` secret, which is nice so you don't need to mess around with personal access tokens.

-However, you do need permission to create a "workflow" level token *when committing the file*.
+However, **you do need permission to create a "workflow" level token when committing the file**.
-So depending on how your local GitHub authentication is set up, you might not be able to push this file!
+So depending on how your local GitHub authentication is set up, you might not be able to push this file or if you are editing an existing one your action might end up with permissions errors!

-To avoid issues, I create the file using the web interface.
+To avoid issues, I create and edit the file *only* using the web interface.

 Add this text to your yml action: